 As a young boy living above his parents’ small-town grocery store, D.S.
 Maxwell dreams of becoming a sorcerer.
 He plans to make his parents rich, banish his meddlesome Grandma, and turn over his spoiled little brother Critter to a band of demons.

 But for his sister, Emily Grace, a tall, homely genius of a girl, D.S. will make everything wonderful.
 He hones his artistic talent and sets off to San Francisco, where Emily Grace lives, to become a great artist.
 Yet he also seeks one thing more: a love he’s always wanted, a love he intends to keep.

 Quarter-finalist in the 2014 Amazon Breakthrough Novel Awards

-As the newly hired caretaker of a New England estate, Jane Avery finds herself caught up in the tangled history of Charlotte Deerfield, the temperamental artist/owner, and her enigmatic secretary, Bella.
+As the newly hired caretaker of a rundown New England estate, Jane Avery becomes caught up in the tangled history of Charlotte Deerfield, the temperamental artist/owner, and her enigmatic secretary, Bella.